brianmcananey/milestone-project-4/TESTING.md

 ## Known bugs and fixes

-- Styling of the Navbar when logged in isn't as good as it should be, need to improve the css for "logout"
+- The checkout page is slow to update, if I had time I would try and alter the load times to speed it up.
 - The performance level of the About page needs improving to speed up loading time.
 This can be fixed at a later date as I did not have time.
-- Add extra security in the form of a confirm password on the sign up page.
+- Add extra security in Stripe if this was to be converted to a fully functioning site.
 - Need to fix the styling of the Footer as one icon doesnt render properly.
-- Need to change to h1 to pass all w3c html validation checks.
-- In future I could render the information submitted in the contact forms straight in to the review boxes on the home page.
+- The Mailchimp could cause users to get spam emails.
+It is advised not to use it as this site is only for educational purposes.